Commercial credit reporting: History

+Regulations

 Strict laws governing consumer credit reporting agencies rarely include commercial credit reporting agencies.
-Any complaints about the accuracy or incompleteness of information in a commercial credit report can potentially do harm to the agencies reputation, so they do take complaints seriously.
-However, unlike consumers most businesses are oblivious to the risk reports being compiled on them.
+Any complaints about the accuracy or incompleteness of information in a commercial credit report can potentially do harm to the agency's reputation, so they do take complaints seriously.
+However, unlike consumers, most businesses are oblivious to the risk reports being compiled on them.
 They may never be aware of why they were unable to obtain credit from a supplier.
 Suppliers are not required to provide credit to customers.
-Since only about 20% of businesses subscribe to commercial credit reports it most likely a business that was turned down by one supplier will be able to find an alternative source of supply.
+Since only about 20% of businesses subscribe to commercial credit reports, a business that was turned down by one supplier will most likely be able to find an alternative source of supply.